Crews focus on calls for help as Buffalo, New York, digs out of snow and the area's death toll rises to 27 - KTVZ

 Once roads are cleared, law enforcement planned to prioritize welfare checks, Erie County Sheriff John Garcia said Monday.

 As of Monday, fewer than 10,000 customers in Buffalo were without power, Brown said.
-But getting the lights back on has been no easy task as utility crews have faced dangerous weather conditions that make accessing the substations difficult, Hochul said.
+But getting the lights back on has been no easy task as utility crews have faced dangerous weather conditions, Hochul said.

 As the storm trapped people indoors, electrical substations got snowed in and even frozen, meaning many residents had no heat.
 “There are some people that have been without power in their homes since Friday, we know that,” Buffalo’s mayor said, adding his own home had no power and the temperature indoors went down to 40 degrees, forcing his family to layer up.